etherex/etherex/README.md

     return(0)
 ```

-After registering the subcurrency using the `ADD_MARKET` ABI call, the subcurrency will receive a `market_id`.
+After registering the subcurrency using the `add_market` ABI call, the subcurrency will receive a `market_id`.
 Since there are currently no return values to actual transactions, this `market_id` will need to be inspected from the exchange's contract storage or from the UI.

 #### Notifying the exchange of deposits

 The second step has to be executed on each asset transfer.
 The gas costs of comparing the recipient to the exchange's address are minimal but a separate ABI call might be used later on, depending on how this approach will play out on the testnet.
 The relevant part below is the one under `Notify exchange of deposit`, the top part being what can be considered standard subcurrency functionality.
-Notice the `extern` definition that will be used to determine the `deposit` function ID.
+Notice the `extern` definition that will be used for the `deposit` method.

 ```
-extern exchange: [price, buy, sell, trade, deposit, withdraw]
+extern exchange: [deposit:iii:i]

 def send(recipient, amount):
     # Get user balance